adamvanlente/duckburg/README.md

 - (+)[requests.js] some objects will require custom logic like customers

 ** These two items are technically optional.
 Omitting them will simply mean the only way to create or list items is in Parse UI.

+possible objects
+- stock levels. pulls from catalog items, looks for available sizes, and allows you to check stock.